 SIEM products historically require a lot of work to configure and use, and they rely on logs that were also configured and are not self-adapting.
 There are preconfigured products available, but they're more expensive and more prone to false alerts.
 Because they simply aggregate logs and can fire context-free alerts, knowing how to best respond can be a struggle for SIEM users.
 It can also be difficult to add new data feeds to SIEM products and track existing feeds easily.

-Advanced NTA security platforms extract thousands of machine learning features and quickly decode dozens of protocols to pinpoint late-stage attack behaviors with enough context and evidence for analysts to take confident action.
+Advanced NDR security platforms extract thousands of machine learning features and quickly decode dozens of protocols to pinpoint late-stage attack behaviors with enough context and evidence for analysts to take confident action.

-If you already use a SIEM product, adding NTA can reduce your security spend and increase your visibility, alert context, and ability to quickly respond to legitimate threats.
+If you already use a SIEM product, adding NDR can reduce your security spend and increase your visibility, alert context, and ability to quickly respond to legitimate threats.

-Want to see how a real security breach plays out as it's detected, investigated, and resolved using network traffic analysis?
+Want to see how a real security breach plays out as it's detected, investigated, and resolved using network detection & response?
 Check out this blog post walking through our investigation into a fake Postman Chrome Extension.